Water Conservation Best Practices

 These best practices offer ideas for helping your business reduce your water bills.

-Both the Water Cost Calculator (xls) can help you estimate how much money your business can save on utility bills by switching to more efficient equipment, technology and procedures.
+The Water Cost Calculator (xls) and and Water Footprint Calculator can help you estimate how much money your business can save on utility bills by switching to more efficient equipment, technology and procedures.

 Read water meters monthly